 During her time as an assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.

-With Perez as an assistant coach, Sacramento State combined for a 237-216 overall record, and a 107-65 conference mark.
-The team finished with at least 20 wins all nine of those seasons, including three years with at least 30 victories.
+In her 15 seasons on the coaching staff, Sacramento State has combined for a 195-106 conference record, good for a .648 winning percentage.
+The team has finished with at least 20 overall wins all 15 of those seasons, including five years with at least 30 victories.

 Perez coached the 2005 and 2006 pitching staffs to ERAs of 1.88 and 2.42, respectively.
 Sacramento State’s total of 396 strikeouts in 2006 were just four shy of the school record of 400, set in 1995.
 In addition, Hornet pitchers allowed opponents just a .217 batting average that season.
-The 1.88 ERA in 2005 is the staff’s second best mark over the last 14 years.
+The 1.88 ERA in 2005 is the staff’s second best mark over the last 15 years.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).

 During her playing days, she was a four-year starter for the Hornets and remains the program leader in career fielding assists (495).
 The Petaluma, Calif., native appeared in 196 games (including 190 starts) at second base, shortstop and third base during her four-year tenure as a student-athlete at Sacramento State.

 In the Hornet career Div.
 I record book, Perez still ranks first in assists and 11th in walks.
 A team captain during both her junior and senior seasons, she earned all-Big West Conference honors in 2001 and started all but one game during her final two years with the program.